kyeongwoon/wgpu-canvas/README.md

 ## Installing wgpu-canvas
-Installing neon_al requires a [supported version of Node and Rust](https://github.com/neon-bindings/neon#platform-support).
+Installing wgpu-canvas requires a [supported version of Node and Rust](https://github.com/neon-bindings/neon#platform-support).

 You can install the project with npm.
 In the project directory, run: